chef/chef-web-docs/chef_master/source/fips.rst

 Supported Products
 ==================================================================

+Chef supports product use with FIPS where specifically mentioned in the products' install and config docs.
+If it is not specifically mentioned, it can be assumed that FIPS functionality is not available.

+As far as Chef Server and it's add-ons specifically, the following should help clear up any confusion.

 Supported
 ------------------------------------------------------------------
 Chef Server and chef-client/chefDK both support FIPS mode.

 Unsupported
 ------------------------------------------------------------------
-All Chef Server Add-ons do not support FIPS mode.
-The list includes Push Jobs, Manage, Reporting, Analytics, and standalone Compliance.
+All Chef Server add-ons do not support FIPS mode.
+The list includes Push Jobs, Manage, Reporting, and Analytics.

 How to enable FIPS mode in the Operating System
 ==================================================================